abduhadi2122/Task-Managment-App-using-React-Redux-and-Typscript/README.md

-# Follow this link to see the App live:
+## Please follow this link to see the App live:

 https://abduhadi2122.github.io/Task-Managment-App-using-React-Redux-and-Typscript/